DaHuO/Supergraph/codes/HuffmanString/README.md

 	python HuffmanString.py \[path\] \[mode\] path refer to the code path.
 It could be the path of a specific code or the path of a directory. mode refer to the unit of encoding.
 It could be 'line' or 'word'.

+Mar 06 2016
+Command input change to :
+	python HuffmanString.py \[path\] \[mode\] \[language\] \[comment\] Language refers to the language of the code.
+If comment is '-c', it means the content of comments will be count as tokens.
+Otherwise comments won't be counted in.